 Certificates and certifications

-Certifications, on the other hand, come from industry organizations and help professionals build up their qualifications.
-These credentials acknowledge a person’s mastery within a specific field, such as business analysis or project management.
+Certifications, on the other hand, come from industry organizations and help professionals demonstrate their qualifications.
+These credentials reflect a person’s skills within a specific field, such as a social media marketing or business administration certification.
 Certifications also cover vendor technologies and applications, which may help professionals land new or more advanced careers.

-A mini MBA is a program that compresses a basic business education into around one to six months of education.
-These programs can focus on a group of core business skills or on specialized knowledge.
+A mini MBA compresses a basic business education into one to six months of education — but they don’t provide a degree.
+These programs may focus on a group of core business skills or on specialized knowledge.
 Mini MBAs also cost considerably less than MBAs and require less experience for admission.

 These crash courses in business can help new graduates quickly develop advanced business skills or allow experienced professionals to pick up specialized knowledge without sacrificing employment.
 While a mini MBA cannot match the depth of training in a traditional MBA, it can give business professionals a competitive advantage without the commitment of a full degree.

 Some careers require an MBA, so pursuing this advanced degree makes sense if your heart is set on a specific job.
 For example, you may need to earn an MBA if you want to become a financial manager or if you want to climb the corporate ladder to become a top executive.

 An MBA can lead to personal and professional benefits, but many people choose this route for financial rewards.
 Eighty-seven percent of respondents in a GMAC alumni perspectives survey said their MBA increased their employability, and 68 percent of respondents found it financially rewarding.